 The answer is no.

 You should budget for proactive maintenance to extend the life of the vehicle as long as you possibly can.
-The perspective is that if your vehicle is going to depreciate anyways, you want to have it “work” for you as long as you possibly can.
+The perspective is that if your vehicle is going to depreciate anyway, you want to have it “work” for you as long as you possibly can.
 (My motto has always been, the best way to maximize the value of your vehicle is to drive it until it dies.)

 When maintaining your vehicle, what shouldn’t you budget for?
 Fancy seat covers, a new stereo system, a shiny new paint job are all no-no’s – regardless of how much you spend to make your vehicle look great it will lose value anyway.